John Key

 As prime minister, Key led the Fifth National Government of New Zealand which entered government at the beginning of the late-2000s recession in 2008.
 He was described as supporting both socially liberal and economically liberal policies.
-Key was worth an estimated USD$35 million in 2016, making him the wealthiest individual ever to assume the premiership.
+Key was worth an estimated US$35 million in 2016, making him the wealthiest individual ever to assume the premiership.
 In his first term, Key's government implemented a GST rise and personal tax cuts, while enacting several austerity measures.
 His government refused to renew license agreements for multiple television channels, including TVNZ 6, TVNZ 7, Kidzone and Heartland, while reducing funding for Radio New Zealand in real terms.
-In February 2011, after a major earthquake in Christchurch the nation's second largest city significantly affected the national economy, the government formed the Canterbury Earthquake Recovery Authority.
+In February 2011, after a major earthquake in Christchurch, the nation's second largest city, significantly affected the national economy, the government formed the Canterbury Earthquake Recovery Authority.
 In its second term, Key's government implemented a policy of partial privatisation of five state-owned enterprises, while voters in a citizens-initiated referendum on the issue were 2 to 1 opposed to the policy.
 He also faced a severe housing crisis, especially in Auckland, and was widely criticised for a perceived lack of action.
 In foreign policy, Key withdrew New Zealand Defence Force personnel from their deployment in the war in Afghanistan, signed the Wellington Declaration with the United States and pushed for more nations to join the Trans-Pacific Partnership.